How to Participate in CCSU’s General Education

 Learning Objectives/Outcomes Assessment

 CCSU Faculty in all departments are encouraged to participate in CCSU’s General Education Learning Objectives/Outcomes Assessment initiative.
 Participation can come from faculty teaching designated GenEd courses as well as those that are not designated GenEd courses.
-Currently, our GenEd assessment model addresses five of CCSU’s Learning Objectives/Outcomes, namely Critical Thinking (LO#4), Written Communication (LO#5), Quantitative Reasoning (LO#6), Information Literacy (LO#7), and Civic Engagement (LO#10).
-In 2018-2019, we began the assessment of CCSU’s (LO#3), Scientific Reasoning.
+Currently, our GenEd assessment model addresses six of CCSU’s Learning Objectives/Outcomes, namely Scientific Reasoning (LO #3), Critical Thinking (LO #4), Written Communication (LO #5), Quantitative Reasoning (LO #6), Information Literacy (LO #7), and Civic Engagement (LO #10).

 Since 2014, many faculty have submitted student work (artifacts) from their courses as part of this assessment initiative.
 Below, please find a series of FAQ’s which addresses how you can get involved in this important campus-wide initiative.